Planning Your Trip to Cuba

 What kind of activities, you ask?
 The OFAC states that such support activities “include but are not limited to (1) activities of recognized human rights organizations; (2) activities of independent organizations designed to promote a rapid, peaceful transition to democracy; and (3) activities of individuals and nongovernmental organizations that promote independent activity intended to strengthen civil society in Cuba.”

 Since (1) and (2) involve anti-Castro dissident groups within Cuba, you’d be well-advised to give these a wide berth.
-However, (3) is considered to include any Cuban involved in private business, such as a restaurant, B&B, taxi driver, or dance tutor.
+However, (3) is considered to include any Cuban involved in private business, such as a restaurant, B&B, taxi driver, or dance tutor, as well as community organizations of an apolitical nature.
 Under this license, you can travel to Cuba at any time and pursue any itinerary you desire, so long as you’re primarily supporting private enterprise independent of the State.
+This can be “self-directed" travel on a freewheeling itinerary.
+Plus, all U.S. residents can still travel to Cuba with any tour company or other entity that offers group programs in accord with with “support for the Cuban people” intent, be it a motorcycling tour, arts program, or high-end cultural trip.
+A “group” can be defined as two people or more - so you and a friend can arrange your own customized program.

 Other legal requirements

 “Tourism” and “recreation” are banned by Uncle Sam, which unfortunately means no beach vacation.
-However, you can participate in a recreational activity if it is an integral part of a “people-to-people program” or can demonstrably be intended to “support the Cuban people.”
+However, you can participate in a recreational activity if it is demonstrably intended to “support the Cuban people.”
 Since 2011, the U.S. government hasn't been actively policing individual travel.
 However, there’s no guarantee that this will continue - it's important to always stay up to date on the current administration's stance and policies regarding travel to this region.

 Under all circumstances, you are legally required to maintain a full-time schedule of activities relating to your license category.
 Be able to document that your travel qualifies under a general license, and keep a written record of your activities (and expenditures) in Cuba as relates to the authorized travel transactions for five years.